See the Artillery Batteries web page for an interactive location map.

 Battery Emory is reached from the parking area for the Fork Washington Park’s Group Picnic Area C.

-Named for Major William Emory, Battery Emory was constructed during the first wave of batteries installed at Fort Washington in 1897.
+Named for Major General William Emory (Mexican-American and Civil war veteran), Battery Emory was constructed during the first wave of batteries installed at Fort Washington in 1897.
 It was ready for service in 1899 and was armed with two 10-inch disappearing guns, the latest in artillery innovation.
 One gun was removed in 1916 and shipped to Fort Morgan in Alabama for use in an experimental battery.
 The second gun remained in service until being removed in 1928, at which time the battery was put out of service.

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.